Feyerabend/ABC80/abc802/CPM.md

 ### A new proposal

-Legacy systems significantly restrict the mainstream evolution of consumer computers, imposing tight boundaries on innovation.
+*Legacy systems significantly restrict the mainstream evolution of consumer computers, imposing tight boundaries on innovation.
 The operating system, with its multiple layers of abstraction, slows down the interaction between programs and hardware.
 Is there a better way?
-I believe so.
+I believe so.*

+*One solution could be for software vendors to also develop hardware, effectively bridging the gap between the two.
+Standards could emerge organically or be established by a unified body that defines how hardware components should communicate, akin to a standardized “bus.”
+Instead of relying on __APIs__ to mediate between programs, the operating system, and at last hardware, development could be guided by __protocols__ that facilitate direct and efficient communication.
+This can be done either between hardware to hardware through the "bus", or through software to software, or again directly beween software and hardware, bypassing multiple layers of abstraction.*

-One solution could be for software vendors to also develop hardware, thereby bridging the gap between the two.
+*One solution could be for software vendors to also develop hardware, thereby bridging the gap between the two.
 Standards could emerge either organically or through a unified body that dictates how hardware components should communicate (similar to a standardized “bus”).
-Instead of relying on APIs, development could be guided by protocols, ensuring more direct and efficient communication between software and hardware.
+Instead of relying on APIs from program to operating system and down to hardware, development could be guided by protocols either between software parts or hardware, ensuring more direct and efficient communication between software and hardware.
+Not through layers.
+Data obviously should be standardised.*

 What would be gained from this approach?

 .. to be continued ..

 * Energy Efficiency: Streamlined communication between hardware and software could reduce power consumption.
+Special hardware suitable for only the software it runs, reduce unnecessary energy consumption.
+There should be no accelerated costs in hardware, if competition is fair.
-* Cost Reduction: Standardized protocols and closer integration could lower development and maintenance costs.
+* Cost Reduction: Standardised protocols and closer integration could lower development and maintenance costs.
+  Software developers are alone responsible for how their software works, not the combination of systems the software runs on top of, beside the software itself.
 * Simplified Maintenance: A unified system could make maintenance more straightforward and less fragmented.

 ## Technical comparation